Subscribe to Human Resource Executive

 The pandemic hasn't slowed down innovation in HR tech.

 Check back with us daily as we provide the latest news and insights to how HR can best respond for the betterment of their employees.

-From open enrollment during a pandemic to Starbucks’ new election perk for employees, here are some of the week’s top stories.
+From the growing trend of vaccine incentives to record-high retirement contributions, here are some of the week’s top stories.

 This D&I exec formerly with Sanofi North America looks at mental health as a many-faceted diamond.